30 Best Reference Letter Examples [Guide & Writing Tips]

 Avoid making spelling mistakes and typos

-Making spelling mistakes and typos can lead the employer/hiring manager to believe that the reference letter writer is a poor communicator.
+Making spelling mistakes and typos can lead the employer/hiring manager to believe that the writer is a poor communicator.
 It gives the employer the impression that the writer did not take his/her time to write a good letter.
-Smelling mistakes and typos will also lower the quality of the reference letter.
+Smelling mistakes and typos will also lower its quality.

 Avoid private details

-The writer of a reference letter should avoid providing private information about the applicant.
+The writer should avoid providing private information about the applicant.
 The employer/hiring manager is not interested in private details about the applicant; therefore, providing information such as the candidate’s relationship status or religion is unnecessary.

 Final Thoughts

 A reference letter is a document that advocates an applicant’s good qualities.
-A great reference letter should communicate effectively to ensure that it can lead the employer to consider the applicant.
-It is the responsibility of the writer of a reference letter to ensure that it is well-formatted and structured for it to be of high quality.
+A great letter should communicate effectively to ensure that it can lead the employer to consider the applicant.
+It is the responsibility of the writer to ensure that it is well-formatted and structured for it to be of high quality.

 Keep Reading